Have you ever found yourself in a season of doing, doing, and more doing?

 I’ve learned (both personally and from my clients) that when this happens it generally means one of four things.

 First, God has a completely new direction for me to take which means serious far-reaching changes.

-Second, my organization has moved into another level on the corporate life cycle and I didn’t catch the signs that this was happening.
+Second, my organization has moved to another level in the corporate life cycle and I didn’t catch the signs that this was happening.
 (Hmmm… perhaps I didn’t see the signs because I was so busy ‘doing’).
 Now, I need to stop and assess what’s not working so I can put energy and resources into what is working.

 Or fourth, it’s time to focus on expanding or adding new services.

-Should you someday find these or similar questions tip-toeing through you mind, consider if one of the top four possiblities could be at play.
+Should you someday find these or similar questions tip-toeing through your mind, consider if one of the top four possibilities could be at play.